Nursing is one of the most trusted professions, and the U.S. Bureau of Labor Statistics

 of the reasons to study nursing.

-Towson’s nursing programs prepare students to play key roles in delivering outstanding
+Towson University’s nursing programs prepare students to play key roles in delivering

-health care to individuals, families, groups and communities.
-Working independently
+outstanding health care to individuals, families, groups and communities.
+Working

-and collaboratively, nurses have the ability to guide and influence the healthy behavior
+independently and collaboratively, nurses have the ability to guide and influence

-Towson has a program that can meet your needs―wherever you are in your nursing career.
+TU has a program that can meet your needs ― wherever you are in your nursing career.
 Whether you are seeking a full-time undergraduate

 program or are a registered nurse eager to complete your degree, Towson can help you